Skip to content

 Does WagePilot have a free plan like Homebase?

 Yes.
-WagePilot’s Solo plan is free forever for one site with up to 10 staff.
-Beyond that it’s a flat £10/month per site for unlimited staff, rather than Homebase’s per-location paid tiers.
+WagePilot’s Free plan is free forever for one site with up to 5 staff.
+Beyond that it’s a flat £29/month per site with unlimited staff and no cap on how many sites you run, rather than Homebase’s per-location paid tiers.

 Will WagePilot work with UK payroll?